stacs-srg/valipop/README.md

 [Learn more about running with Docker.](https://daniel5055.github.io/valipop/usage/execution/docker.html)

-## Building Valipop from source
+## Building ValiPop from source

-To build Valipop, you will need to have installed:
+To build ValiPop, you will need to have installed:

 - [Git](https://git-scm.com/)
 - [Java 21](https://www.oracle.com/uk/java/)